 The number of maintenance issues and potential problems seem to grow exponentially with larger homes.
 Then there are higher property taxes and insurance bills to pay as well.
 Personally, the maximum annual property tax threshold I'm willing to pay is $100,000.
 After that, it just feels like too much.

-A house’s layout is also extremely important.
+A house's floor plan is also extremely important.
 If you plan to work from home and raise small children, having a house that has multiple floors or sections is important for privacy and noise control.
-If you’re older and are more susceptible to falling, having a home mostly on one floor is more ideal.
+If you're older and are more susceptible to falling, having a home mostly on one floor is more ideal.